 The statistics do not include fringe benefits, insurance, tax-free expenditure allowances or such like.
 Remuneration also includes amounts paid for the job/position to which they belong.
 It follows that remuneration for directors' fees, fees for other boards/committees and functioning well.

 Beyond this, there is no limit related to the characteristics of the employee (working hours, main job/ part-time position, resident/non-resident, age, occupation, temporary or similar).
 The self-employed are not included.

 The population is defined using the variables available in the A-ordningen, and the principles are as follows:

 Employees working in the reference week in the reference month (calculated as employed)

 - In addition, they must have received a fixed salary or hourly wage during the reference month

 Reference Week is the week that contains the 16th, which is the 3. week in September.

-Practical challenges are largely related to determining what kind of wage payment the employee has received in the reference month, and evaluating the salary in relation to information about the employment.
+Practical challenges are largely related to determining what kind of payment the employee has received in the reference month and evaluating the earning in relation to information about the job (employment).